Background Image Alternative Text: Neuromechanics Laboratory

 Graduate Students:

-• Masters’ students who want to opt for the “thesis” or the “directed individual study (DIS)” concluding option and interested to do this in the Neuromechanics Laboratory, should contact Dr. Knight and Dr. Chander, as early as possible into their respective academic curriculum.
+• Masters’ students who want to opt for the “thesis” or the “directed individual study (DIS)” concluding option and interested to do this in the Neuromechanics Laboratory, should contact Dr. Knight as early as possible into their respective academic curriculum.

 • Graduate students who are interested in the Neuromechanics Laboratory are welcome to attend our weekly research meetings.
 Follow us on Twitter @MSU_NMLab for the most recent updates and meeting times.